 We’re interested in how environmental issues and climate change are affecting your health and wellbeing.

 What do we mean by health?

 Our health is how we feel in our body and mind.
 They are connected and sometimes when we are physically unwell, this impacts our mental health.
-Similarly when we are down or not feeling great, this can affect our bodies, through headaches, tummy issues etc. So when we talk about how climate change impacts your health we are interested in your mental and physical health and the ways they overlap.
+Similarly when we are down or not feeling great, this can affect our bodies, through headaches, tummy issues etc. So when we talk about how climate change impacts your health we are interested in your mental, physical and social health and the ways they overlap.
 Some of the ways that climate change may impact our health:

 - how you manage a long term condition or disability can change